The Ten Commandments (1956 film): Critical response

 There were some critics who gave the film mixed reviews and disapproved of the extrabiblical love story between Moses and Nefretiri.
 Time thought the film was "[s]omething roughly comparable to an eight-foot chorus girl—pretty well put together, but much too big and much too flashy."
 Newsweek commented, "Viewing his current three and a half hour work, [the public] may find a DeMille production a trying experience now and then, but a very educational one.
 They are bound to be, as their parents and grandparents were [by the 1923 version], impressed."

 In November 1956, The Ten Commandments was named the "most popular entrant" for the Best Picture Oscar and Heston was considered a top contender for the Best Actor Oscar.
 In March 1957, the Academy's failure to nominate Heston was considered a great upset.
 In his Movie Guide, film critic Leonard Maltin gave the film four out of four stars and wrote, "Vivid storytelling at its best. […] Parting of the Red Sea, writing of the holy tablets are unforgettable highlights."
 The critic Camille Paglia has called The Ten Commandments one of the ten greatest films of all time.

-Rotten Tomatoes retrospectively collected 45 reviews, and reported that 84% of critics have given the film a positive review, with an average rating of 7.7/10.
+Rotten Tomatoes retrospectively collected 89 reviews, and reported that 82% of critics have given the film a positive review, with an average rating of 7.8/10.
 The site's critics consensus states: "Bombastic and occasionally silly, but extravagantly entertaining, Cecil B. DeMille's all-star spectacular is a muscular retelling of the great Bible story."

+Film scholars have noted that historical epics often used accents to reinforce cultural and political distinctions between protagonists and antagonists.
+In the film, the Egyptians were portrayed with British accents, while Moses and the Israelites spoke American-influenced English to make the protagonists more relatable to audiences.
+Similar linguistic distinctions were later employed in Ben-Hur (1959), in which Jewish characters spoke with American accents while Romans were portrayed with upper-class British accents.
+Scholars have argued that, at the time, American accents in Hollywood historical epics were often associated with liberty and moral virtue.